Chances are when you hear the word “Yoga”, your initial thought is either one of two things: “I freaking love yoga!” or “ugh…what’s the point?”

 Mind and body draw inspiration and guidance from the combined practices of asanas, breathing, and meditation.
 As we age, our bodies become susceptible to toxins and diseases (caused by lifestyle, environmental and poor dietary factors).

-Yoga helps our bodies to cleanse, detox and function optimally, while decreasing stress and promoting longevity.
+Yoga helps our bodies to cleanse, detox and function optimally, while decreasing stress and promoting longevity, making it a great practice for wholistic wellness.

 - Restored equilibrium (balance) to our body’s central nervous system (brain and spinal cord)